projectcalico/calico/CONTRIBUTING_DOCS.md

 ### Install

 Calico can be installed in many types of deployments including on-premises and in cloud providers.
-This tab includes how to install a standalone Calico cluster for workloads, and how to install Calico on non-cluster hosts.
-Quickstart and OpenShift installs currently use operator, while Kubernetes uses manifest install.
-Because Calico is migrating to operator install for greater efficiency and flexibility, we encourage you to migrate to operator as soon as possible.

-This section should reflect steps to an "up and running" state.
-Operator installation assumes that you will customize your installation over time, so every task beyond "up and running" should be added to other tabs.
+This section includes how to install a standalone Calico cluster for workloads, and how to install Calico on non-cluster hosts.
+This section reflects steps to an "up and running" state.
+Every task beyond "up and running" should be added to other tabs.

 ### Operations